Crime and violence in Latin America: Violence against indigenous people

 Guatemala is home to 24 principal ethnic groups.
-Although the Government of Guatemala has adopted the UN Declaration on the Rights of Indigenous Peoples, the country’s indigenous peoples continue to face a number of challenges.
+Although the Government of Guatemala has adopted the UN Declaration on the Rights of Indigenous Peoples, the country's indigenous peoples continue to face a number of challenges.

-Every day 33 people become entrapped in sex trafficking rings in Guatemala, including a “shocking” proportion of children, some of them sold into the sex trade by their mothers, the United Nations Children’s Fund (UNICEF) said.
+Every day 33 people become entrapped in sex trafficking rings in Guatemala, including a “shocking” proportion of children, some of them sold into the sex trade by their mothers, the United Nations Children's Fund (UNICEF) said.
 Nearly 60 percent of the 50,000 victims of sex trafficking in Guatemala are children, according to a report by UNICEF and the U.N.
 Commission against Impunity in Guatemala (CICIG), which estimates the industry to be worth $1.6 billion a year.
 In 2009, Guatemala enacted an anti-trafficking law, with rules to be executed in 2014, with a guide developed to assist victims and help fight the online sex trade.

 Women in Guatemala's largest female-dominated labor sectors face persistent sex discrimination and abuse.
 Domestic workers, many of whom come from Guatemala's historically oppressed indigenous communities, do not have the legal right to be paid the minimum wage.
 They also have no right to an eight-hour work day or a forty-eight hour work week, have only limited rights to national holidays and weekly rest, and by and large are denied the right to employee-paid health care under the national social security system.In order to get a job in a factory, women must often reveal whether they are pregnant, either through questions on job applications, in interviews, or through physical examinations.
 Workers who become pregnant after being hired are often denied the full range of maternity benefits provided for in Guatemalan law.
 And the maquilas routinely obstruct workers' access to the employee health care system to which they have a right - with a direct impact on working women's reproductive health.

 Honduras

 Crime is a major problem in Honduras, which has the highest murder rate of any nation.
+There are reports that after the 2009 Honduran coup d'état, there was a large increase in crime and violence.
 According to the United Nations Office on Drugs and Crime, Honduras has the highest rate of intentional homicide in the world, with 6,239 intentional homicides, or 82.1 per 100,000 of population in 2010.
 This is significantly higher than the rate in El Salvador, which at 66.0 per 100,000 in 2010, has the second highest rate of intentional homicide in the world.

 According to the International Crisis Group, the most violent regions outside of the major urban areas in Honduras exist on the border with Guatemala, and are highly correlated with the many active drug trafficking routes plying the region.